 The nationwide issue is impunity—driven by money—with TV revenues rising and coaches paid more than college presidents.
 What about athletes who don’t share the proceeds of bowl games and March Madness?
 Is “amateurism” a hoax?
 What would real reform look like?

 Joe Paterno’s former assistant coach Jerry Sandusky has been convicted of multiple counts of child sex abuse.
 Former FBI Director Louis Freeh found a culture of excessive reverence for football and fear of bad publicity.
 With unusual suddenness, the NCAA has imposed a $60-million dollar fine, reduced numbers of scholarships, and a four-year ban on bowl games.
 And it stripped the late coach Joe Paterno of 111 wins.
 The penalties on Penn State are unprecedented for the NCAA—and the intent is to go well beyond football.

 Ben Jones, Reporter for StateCollege.com, covering Penn State football and basketball and student

 Taylor Branch, Pulitzer Prize-winning author and historian (@taylorbranch)

 Buzz Bissinger, Sports Columnist, The Daily Beast

 Tomorrow, the Grand Park will open in downtown Los Angeles.
 It’s the first real park in that urban environment… four blocks of grassy terraces leading from Grand Avenue down to North Hill Street.
 On an official tour, KCRW’s Frances Anderton began at the top - on Grand Avenue between the County Courthouse and the Hall of Administration, just above the Arthur J. Will Fountain, which hasn’t been visible for years.

-    Gloria Molina, Los Angeles County Board of Supervisors (@GloriaMolina1)
+Gloria Molina, Los Angeles County Board of Supervisors (formerly) (@GloriaMolina1)

 Mark Rios, Professor of Landscape Architecture at USC (@GrandPark_LA)